woodenclock/tp/docs/UserGuide.md

 2. **Sign in to GitHub**
   - If you don't have a GitHub account, you'll need to create one.
 If you already have an account, sign in to GitHub.

-3. **Go to the "Issues" Tab**
+3. **Go to the `Issues` Tab**
   - Once you're signed in, go to the "Issues" tab of our GitHub repository.
 It's usually located in the menu bar near the top of the page.

-4. **Open a New Issue**
+4. **Open a `New Issue`**
   - Click on the "New Issue" button to create a new issue.

 5. **Describe the Issue**
   - In the issue creation page, you'll find a text box for the issue title and a larger text box for the issue description.
 Fill in the following details:
       - Title: A concise and descriptive title for the issue.
       - Description: Provide a detailed description of the issue.
 Include steps to reproduce the problem if applicable.

 6. **Add Labels and Milestones (if needed)**
   - You can optionally add labels and milestones to categorize the issue.
 This can help us prioritize and address the issue more effectively.